The Reluctant Sociologist

 Meanwhile, I had had an epiphany - a realization that I now realize marks me as somewhat of an oddball.
 At 20 I realized that my goal was to become a professor.
 But I had no idea how to do that, or in what field.
 I thought that professors had to get doctorates in Education.
 Makes sense, right?
 After consulting with some professors - including that Soc prof whom I couldn't stand - I realized that it had to be sociology.
 I only applied to sociology programs, focusing on those with professors teaching in gender and sexuality, and I have never regretted my choice.
 Though my first formal exposure to the discipline was less-than-pleasant (though memorably awful), I was fortunate to realize that I am a sociologist.
 Sociology is a way of seeing the world, and the people within it, that speaks to me in a profound manner.
 Sociology requires its practitioners to see the big picture, to look at how many variables fit together, to examine how social forces influence individuals.
 The things I care about, the ethics I am trying to forge, and the world I want to see -- all of this is best examined via the sociological lens, or what we call the sociological imagination.

-I taught my first 'real' class in 1993 (not counting the classes I got to teach as an undergrad) and have been studying gender and sexualities for about 20 years, and thus I am more aware than ever of the power of the sociological imagination.
+I taught my first 'real' class in 1993 (not counting the classes I got to teach as an undergrad) and have been studying gender and sexualities for over 20 years, and thus I am more aware than ever of the power of the sociological imagination.